 If you’re going to be affected by a project and you’re not aware of the goal and why it’s happening, why would you engage with it or look forward to it happening?
 A project implemented without clear, well-communicated goals and vision is the equivalent of throwing a dead cat over the neighbour’s wall.

-As discussed in the animation, for an ITSM transformation project to be successful, it must support the business strategy and customer objectives – and certainly can’t be done in isolation from other projects.
+For an ITSM transformation project to be successful, it must support the business strategy and customer objectives – and certainly can’t be done in isolation from other projects.
 Therefore, the Guiding Principle of Work Holistically must be at the centre of your approach and be used in conjunction with the Guiding Principle of Collaborate.

 Looking at the bigger picture